A Family Friendly Trip To Melbourne - Family Review

 Things To Do

 You can easily access Melbourne Zoo by tram.
 You will need tickets to get there, but it’s a straight shot down one line from the CBD.
 Just pop in a convenience store and purchase cards.
 It’s quick, cheap and painless.
 I could not believe how big this zoo was!
 There were heaps of animals to see.
-The zoo has a great layout with multiple loops attached to a main path, so it’s easy to navigate and also great for staying together without losing someone in the group who is a fast walker.
+The zoo has a great layout with multiple loops attached to the main path, so it’s easy to navigate and also great for staying together without losing someone in the group who is a fast walker.
 (Guilty.)
 The whole area is pram-friendly with lots of places to stop in for a cold drink or grab a nibble when hunger strikes.
 There was free face painting near the lion exhibit and the 15-minute wait was well worth it.
 (I heard some days it’s up to an hour.)
 It was cool to watch my daughter transform into a blue snow leopard right before our very eyes.
 Melbourne Zoo also participates in multiple eco-friendly projects, such a mobile phone recycling program, which reduces the demand for conflict minerals, such as coltan, and proceeds are donated to fund primate conservation.
 (So pull yours out of the junk drawer and recycle it there.)
 They’re also raising awareness about outdoor balloon use, which is polluting our waterways and oceans, harming wildlife.

 SEA LIFE Melbourne